syncfusion-content/wpf-docs/wpf/SfDiagram/Page-Settings.md

 Page Appearance Based on PageWidth and PageHeight

-If PageWidth and PageHeight are specified and MultiplePage is set to false, the page size will be the specified values.
+When PageWidth and PageHeight are specified and MultiplePage is set to false, the page size would be the specified values.